microsoft/vision-ai-developer-kit/sample-solutions/VisionSample/README.md

-# Deploy Deep Learning Models to Vision AI DevKit using Visual Studio Code
+# Deploy Deep Learning Models to Vision AI Developer Kit Using Visual Studio Code
-This is a sample showing how to use Azure Machine Learning SDK and Azure IoT Edge to convert a model, build a container image, and deploy a model image to Vision AI DevKit in Visual Studio Code.
+This is a sample showing how to use Azure Machine Learning SDK and Azure IoT Edge to convert a model, build a container image, and deploy a model image to Vision AI Vision AI Developer Kit in Visual Studio Code.

 ## Setup Visual Studio Code Development Environment